DEEPX-AI/dx-tutorials/docs/intel_gpu.md

 ## How to install Intel GPU driver - Ubuntu

-### For Ubuntu Desktop 24.04:
+### For Ubuntu Desktop 26.04, 25.10, or 24.04:
-For Ubuntu 25.10 and 24.04, we offer the intel-graphics Personal Package Archive (PPA).
+Intel offers the intel-graphics Personal Package Archive (PPA).
 This PPA provides early access to the latest packages, along with additional tools and features, such as EU debugging.
 Follow these steps to install the intel-graphics PPA and the required compute and media packages.

 1. Refresh the local package index and install the package for managing software repositories.
 ```sh